xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 - later data constructor can depends on previous data constructors.

-This is a generalization of what we need to define cell-complex.
+This is a generalization of what we need to define cell complex.

 Now `Skeleton` is a special kind of datatype modifier, which requires special kind of `with` properties.